Kate's Cottage, Isle of Man

-Kate's Cottage, Isle of Man is a cottage and one of the named corners of the Snaefell Mountain Course used in Grand Prix-style motorcycle racing along public roadways of the Isle of Man.
+Kate's Cottage, Isle of Man is a large cottage and left-bend, one of the named corners of the Snaefell Mountain Course used in Grand Prix-style motorcycle racing along public roadways of the Isle of Man.
 It has been asserted in the Isle of Man's program of Registered Buildings that the cottage was built by 1869.

-It is a former Mountain Shepherd's cottage that is situated adjacent to the 34th TT Milestone racing road-side milestone marker used on the Isle of Man TT Mountain Course near to Keppel Gate on the primary A18 Snaefell mountain road in Kirk Onchan parish, in the Isle of Man.
+It is a former Mountain Shepherd's cottage situated adjacent to the 34th Milestone racing road-side marker used on the Isle of Man Mountain Course, near to Keppel Gate on the A18, also known as the Snaefell mountain road in Kirk Onchan parish, in the Isle of Man.

 Keppel Gate and the A18 Snaefell Mountain Road

 The A18 Snaefell Mountain Road was developed in the mid-19th century from a number of pre-existing narrow mountain roads, carting-tracks and horse-paths.

 This section of the A18 Snaefell Mountain Road from the Keppel Gate to the Windy Corner was built on sections of common grazing land that were transferred to the UK Crown following the sale of the Islands feudal and manorial rights by John Murray, 4th Duke of Atholl as Governor of the Isle of Man in the period 1824-1829.

 The Tynwald Disafforesting Commission of 1860 allowed for the proposed sale of mountain land held by the UK Crown to the HM Commissioners of Woods.
 A condition of sale was the building of a new mountain road from near Hillberry Corner to the Windy Corner.
 This included the installation of a number of mountain gates including the Beinn-y-Phott gate near to the Brandywell road junction and Keppel Gate.

 The new mountain 'highroads' were built in the period 1864-1866, replacing and bypassing older sections of mountain tracks including the Keppel Gate section.
 The section of the mountain road from the Creg-ny-Baa road junction to near Kate's Cottage was rebuilt in the period 1892-1893 and again modified in 1922.